-Any rateable land on which no dwelling is erected.
+Any rateable land on which no dwelling or building is erected or which a dwelling or building is under construction and no Certificate of Occupancy has been issued.

 Use and Level of Differential Rate:

 The differential rate will be used to fund some of those items of expenditure and Capital Works described in the Budget adopted by Council.